-To combat fluid migration and barrier degradation during ablation procedures, a 19.0 %w/w poloxamer solution was designed.
-Poloxamers are triblock copolymers containing both hydrophobic poly(propylene oxide) (PPO) and hydrophilic poly(ethylene oxide) (PEO) blocks arranged in a repeating triplet pattern PEO-PPO-PEO [13].
-The structure of the polymer block can be viewed in Figure 5 [14-15].
+To combat fluid migration and barrier degradation during ablation procedures, a 16.0 w/w% poloxamer solution was designed.
+Poloxamers are triblock copolymers containing both hydrophobic poly(propylene oxide) (PPO) and hydrophilic poly(ethylene oxide) (PEO) blocks arranged in a repeating triplet pattern PEO-PPO-PEO [14].
+The structure of the polymer block can be viewed in Figure 5 [15-16].
 The degree of polymerization (i.e. the number of units) for each block of the poloxamer gives it unique characteristics.
-Poloxamers are non-ionic and are considered bioabsorbable when the polymer has a molecular weight less than 13 kDa [15].
-As a bioabsorbable substance, poloxamer is absorbed into the blood stream and passed from the body through the kidneys.
+Poloxamers are non-ionic and are considered bioabsorbable when the polymer has a molecular weight less than 13 kDa [16].
+As a bioabsorbable substance, poloxamer chains are absorbed into the blood stream and passed from the body through the kidneys.
 The general process for this consists of the poloxamer being diffused from the blood into the nephrons of the kidneys.
 Diffusion of sugars and water back into the blood occurs in the tubules which eventually make the urine very concentrated.
-The poloxamer is passed through these tubules leading to the bladder and finally is excreted in the urine [16].
+The poloxamer is passed through these tubules leading to the bladder and finally is excreted in the urine [17].
+This whole process is expected to take up to 3 days [18].

 Figure 5 - The triblock structure of poloxamer.
 The number of units in a poloxamer gives the poloxamer its name and special characteristics.
 The center, PPO block is hydrophobic and flanked by two hydrophilic PEO blocks.
-Image adapted from [14].
+Image adapted from [15].

-Poloxamer 407 (Lutrol F-127; BASF) has the unique property of thermoreversibility when mixed with water.
+Poloxamer 407 (Lutrol F-127; BASF) has the unique property of forming a thermoreversible gel when mixed with water.
 This thermoreversible solution to gel phase change occurs when micelles form.
 As temperature increases the hydrophobic PPO blocks become dehydrated and begin to clump together forming micelles; with increasing temperatures, more micelles form and the free hydrophilic PEO chains become entangled.
 This leads to a formation of an organized structure of micelles, which causes a phase change to occur.
-This phase change occurs as a solgel transition temperature when the solution becomes a viscoelastic gel [15, 17].
+This phase change occurs as a sol-gel transition temperature when the solution becomes a viscoelastic gel [16, 18].
 This micellization process can be viewed in Figure 6.
 The temperature at which this takes place is named the gelation temperature.
-This gelation temperature must be experimentally determined and varies depending on the concentration of poloxamer in solution [13, 15, 17].
+This gelation temperature must be experimentally determined and varies depending on the concentration of poloxamer in solution [14, 16, 18].

 Figure 6 - The micellization process of poloxamer.
 As temperature increases the core, hydrophobic blocks become dehydrated and bunch together; with increasing temperatures, more micelles form.
 Eventually a sol-gel transition temperature is reach and the free, hydrophilic branches become entangled causing the micelles to form an organized structure.
 This causes the solution to make a phase change and become a viscoelastic gel.
-Image adapted from [17].
+Image adapted from [18].

-The poloxamer gel is sometimes unattractive as a biomaterial because of its rapid erosion and low mechanical strength; however, this should not affect this design [15].
+The poloxamer gel is sometimes unattractive as a biomaterial because of its rapid erosion and low mechanical strength; however, this should not affect this design [16].
 Rapid erosion of the gel would expedite the excretion of the fluid and lessen the likelihood of residue deposits.
 The low mechanical strength is not of concern since the patient is relatively still throughout the procedure.
+The breakdown of the poloxamer occurs in the body as the solution becomes dilute and the formed micelles are dismembered [19].

 The key characteristic of the poloxamer 407 hydrodissection fluid is its thermoreversibility; this would allow it to be injected into the peritoneal cavity as a solution which would then gel at body temperature.
 A visual representation of the phase change from solution to gel can be seen in Figure 7.
 Due to the solution to gel transition of poloxamer, the viscosity of the product would greatly increase once injected into the peritoneal cavity.
-The gelation temperature was determined for various concentrations of poloxamer in solution.